Sports injury: Preseason screening

-Another beneficial review for preventing player sport injuries is preseason screenings.
+Another beneficial review for preventing player sports injuries is preseason screenings.
 A study found that the highest injury rate during practices across fifteen Division I, II, and III NCAA sports was in the preseason compared to in-season or postseason.
 To prepare an athlete for the wide range of activities needed to partake in their sport pre-participation examinations are regularly completed on hundreds of thousands of athletes each year.
-It is extremely important that the physical exam is done properly in order to limit the risks of injury and also to diagnose early onsets of a possible injury.
+The physical exam must be done properly to limit the risks of injury and also to diagnose early onsets of a possible injury.
 Preseason screenings consist of testing the mobility of joints (ankles, wrists, hips, etc.), testing the stability of joints (knees, neck, etc.), testing the strength and power of muscles, and also testing breathing patterns.
-The objective of a preseason screening is to clear the athlete for participation and verify that there is no sign of injury or illness, which would represent a potential medical risk to the athlete (and risk of liability to the sports organization).
-Besides the physical examination and the fluidity of the movements of joints the preseason screenings often takes into account a nutrition aspect as well.
+The objective of a preseason screening is to clear the athlete for participation and verify that there is no sign of injury or illness, which would represent a potential medical risk to the athlete (and a risk of liability to the sports organization).
+Besides the physical examination and the fluidity of the movements of joints the preseason screenings often take into account a nutrition aspect as well.
 It is important to maintain normal iron levels, blood pressure levels, fluid balance, adequate total energy intake, and normal glycogen levels.
-Nutrition can aid in injury prevention and rehabilitation, if one obtains the body's daily intake needs.
-Obtaining sufficient amount of calories, carbohydrates, fluids, protein, and vitamins and minerals is important for the overall health of the athlete and limits the risk of possible injuries.
+Nutrition can aid in injury prevention and rehabilitation if one obtains the body's daily intake needs.
+Obtaining sufficient amounts of calories, carbohydrates, fluids, protein, and vitamins and minerals is important for the overall health of the athlete and limits the risk of possible injuries.
 Iron deficiency, for example, is found in both male and female athletes; however 60 percent of female college athletes are affected by iron deficiency.
-There are many factors that can contribute to the loss in iron, like menstruation, gastrointestinal bleeding, inadequate iron intake from the diet, general fatigue, weakness, among others.
-The consequences of iron deficiency, if not solved, can be an impaired athletic performance and a decline in immune and cognitive function.
+There are many factors that can contribute to the loss of iron, like menstruation, gastrointestinal bleeding, inadequate iron intake from the diet, general fatigue, and weakness, among others.
+The consequences of iron deficiency, if not solved, can be impaired athletic performance and a decline in immune and cognitive function.